russellrockwood/enigma/README.md

 ## Acknowledgements
 - This project was inspired by an Turing Assignment Prompt
 - This project was based on [this prompt](https://backend.turing.edu/module1/projects/enigma/).
-- Many thanks to Brian Zanti, Dani Coleman, Proffessor T, and all Turing staff for their guidance during Mod 1.
+- Many thanks to Brian Zanti, Dani Coleman, Professor T, and all Turing staff for their guidance during Mod 1.